OWASP/www-chapter-nashville/index.md

 OWASP Nashville meetings are posted on our Meetup page.
 Please visit <a href="http://www.meetup.com/OWASP-Nashville-Chapter">http://www.meetup.com/OWASP-Nashville-Chapter</a> for all chapter event information.

-Join the OWASP Nashville Meetup group on <a href="https://meetup.com/OWASP-Nashville-Chapter">Meetup</a> to be notified when the details of the next event are published.
+Join the OWASP Nashville group on <a href="https://meetup.com/OWASP-Nashville-Chapter">Meetup</a> to be notified when the details of the next event are published.

 Participation